alice-ruv/board-games/README.md

 - Deploy server from InteliJ by running “ServerApp” run configuration
 - Deploy server from cmd (only after it was deployed at least once by IntelliJ):
     - Run `asadmin start-domain` in your command line from C:\glassfish5\glassfish\bin
-    - Go to `localhost:4848` in your web browser, select Applications and then on BoardGamesServer-v1 row select Launch.
+    - Go to `localhost:4848` in your web browser, select Applications and then on "BoardGamesServer-v1" row select "Launch"
 <br>

 #### 7. Deploy client